organi2e/C3v2015/README.md

 The signal propagation gets randomly determined.
 [Cauchy distribution](https://wikipedia.org/wiki/Cauchy_distribution) is employed for current implementation.

-Their units can take only binary states, 0 and 1, meaning NOT FIRED and FIRED,
+Their units can take only binary states, 0 and 1, meaning "not fired" and "fired",
 similat to general multi-layered perceptron.
 The common of learning law is similar to the [BP](https://wikipedia.org/wiki/Backpropagation) and [RTRL](https://en.wikipedia.org/wiki/Backpropagation) for general neural networks.
 They however employ several improved techniques such as sign propagation for binary unit.